rbeyer/kalasiris/docs/pysis.rst

 pysis_, namely the easy ability to call ISIS programs from Python.
 Of course, there are some differences, and some similarities.

 How is this different from pysis_?
 ----------------------------------

-Folks got a lot of use out of pysis_, but it hasn't had a release or commits in some time, and due to its implementation and strict checking, it is not compatible with recent versions of ISIS.
+Folks get a lot of use out of pysis_, but its implementation is a 'thick' wrapper around calls to ISIS programs, and has an architecture which is complex.

-The main kalasiris implementation can fit in one file and is very lightweight.
+We wrote kalasiris to provide a much lighter architecture around calls to ISIS programs.
+The main kalasiris implementation (what we call the kalasiris core) can fit in one Python file (of about 150 lines, half of which are comments and documentation) and is very programmatically simple.
+This makes it easy to build more complicated structures on top of.

 There is also some compatibility with pysis_ calling syntax, see below.